microsoft/accessibility-insights-windows/docs/ChangingVersions.md

 - It exits the application after the VersionSwitcher has successfully launched with administrative privilege.
 - It includes telemetry results written by the VersionSwitcher on its next boot.

+#### Update policies
+- In the **Canary** and **Insider** channels, users are _always_ required to update to the latest version if an update exists.
+- In the **Production** channel, users are _generally_ allowed to use either of the 2 most recent **Production** releases.
+Once a third **Production** release is available, users will be required to update to the most recent version.
+- There are _occasional_ cases where a **Production** release is required.
+This is done to ensure that all users are running a version that is supported by the Accessibility Insights for Windows team.
+This is done in the following cases:
+  - A security vulnerability is discovered in a previous version (and fixed in the most recent version).
+  - A critical bug is discovered in a previous version (and fixed in the most recent version).

+To generate a Production release that creates a mandatory upgrade, run the build pipeline with the `IsMandatoryProdUpdate` variable set to `true`.
+This variable defaults to 'false' in the build pipeline and can be overridden when manually running a signed build.

 ### Changing channels
 This scenario occurs after the user changes the release channel from the Settings tab.
 The application does the following:
 - It makes a web call to retrieve the update manifest for the newly selected release channel.